 'Drawing a picture' means months of purposeful wandering and poking about.
 Everything navigated and known: subterranean tribes; testaments to unsung heroes; memorable vistas, rubbish heaps and the people who live in them; the dazzling glamour of a cocktail bar for the beautiful, who dance and drink at the peak of urban perfection.

 The man in the street is not the man of the street.
 Fuller is not a character in his works; he is an observer, a voyeur.
 Justice and injustice; wealth and happiness; uphill, downhill; reality and invention – it’s all the same to him.
-If it exists or is imagined it is recorded in his intimate cartographic art; each piece celebrating the complexities of the people, place and time: His work is an invitation to explore the heart, soul and underbelly of situation. "
+If it exists or is imagined it is recorded in his intimate cartographic art; each piece celebrating the complexities of the people, place and time: His work is an invitation to explore the heart, soul and underbelly of situation."

 Fuller was born in 1980 in Wales and is of Irish and British heritage.
 His geopictorial works investigate the identity of places.
 Using extensive research, urban and rural exploration, local knowledge and lived experience, he depicts their topographies and cultures.

 By mapping events, Fuller provides a personal story that is instantly relatable.
-In doing so, the artwork places prominence on collective knowledge and experience, a distinctive characteristic of Fuller’s work.
-His depictions are signifiers, with hidden meanings, and often need deciphering to be understood.
+In doing so, the artwork places prominence on collective knowledge and experience, a distinctive characteristic of his work.
+The depictions are signifiers, with hidden meanings, and often need deciphering to be understood.
 It is in the moments of contemplation that a dialogue begins while poring over the map, whether the intended story is teased out or new stories added, the art creates conversation.

 Fuller’s LONDON TOWN, was drawn over a period of ten years and has been acquired by The British Library and Museum of London for their permanent collections.